-Page IDENTITY AND INTEREST OF AMICI 1 SUMMARY OF ARGUMENT 2 ARGUMENT 5 I. The Tennessee Marriage Ban violates the Establishmen enacted with the purpose of imposing a particular relig marriage as law ious understanding of A. The Establishment Clause prohibits laws that have effect of aiding or favoring one religious view over B. The Tennessee Marriage Ban was enacted with a re on a particular religious understanding of marriage.
-C. "Moral disapproval" does not render the Tennessee rationally related to a legitimate state interest II.
-The Court should abide by the constitutional tradition of between religious policy and state law A. Religious definitions of marriage vary, and a signiful number of religious groups and individuals support B. Civil and religious marriage are distinct, a tradition on both sides of this debate recognize and value III.
-A decision invalidating the Tennessee Marriage Ban w religious liberty.
-A. The Tennessee Marriage Ban denies, rather than pro otects, religious liberty.
-B. A decision overturning the Marriage Ban would no discrimination lawsuits against religious people 1.
-Marriage equality is a separate and distinct issu discrimination laws
+Page IDE ENTITY AND INTEREST OF AMICI1 SUI MMARY OF ARGUMENT2 AR GUMENT5 I. The Michigan Marriage Ban violates the Establishment Clause because it was enacted with the purpose of imposing a particular religious understanding of marriage as law A. The Establishment Clause prohibits laws that have the primary purpose or effect of aiding or favoring one religious view over others B. The Michigan Marriage Ban was enacted with a religious purpose based on a particular religious understanding of marriage C. "Moral disapproval" does not render the Michigan Marriage Ban rationally related to a legitimate state interest II.
+The Court should abide by the constitutional tradition of strict separation between religious policy and state law A. Religious definitions of marriage vary, and a significant and growing number of religious groups and individuals support marriage equality19 B. Civil and religious marriage are distinct, a tradition that religious groups on both sides of this debate recognize and value III.
+A decision invalidating the Michigan Marriage Ban would not threaten religious liberty A. The Michigan Marriage Ban denies, rather than protects, religious liberty B. A decision overturning the Marriage Ban would not result in a flood of discrimination lawsuits against religious people 1.
+Marriage equality is a separate and distinct issue from anti-discrimination laws